Affiliate links on Android Authority may earn us a commission. Learn more.

 Two images are being offered as proof, and they look pretty credible.
 The first one shows the Nexus 5X’s back, with the LG logo at the bottom and the familiar, vertical Nexus logo.
 The image quality isn’t that good, so the actual color of the device may differ quite a lot from the washed out blue we can see in the image.

 The front of the device contains a little throwback to the design of the original Nexus 5, which – in the white and red versions – had a black front and a circular speaker grille in the color of the back.
 The Nexus 5X features a similar mint accent, and there’s also a feature of the same color on the left side of the phone, though we can’t really tell what that is.
-(Older renders of the Nexus 5X show both the volume rocker and the power button on the right side of the phone, like on the Nexus 6.)
+(Newer renders of the Nexus 5X show both the volume rocker and the power button on the right side of the phone, like on the Nexus 6.)
 Just under the speaker, you can notice the front facing camera.

 UnderKG’s report says the color can be described as “Tennis Court Mint,” but it’s not clear whether that’s the official name of the version or just a descriptor used by the source.